-- (1) A senior SARS official must upon designating an objection or appeal as a test case or staying a similar objection or appeal by reason of a designation under section 106(6) of the Act, inform the taxpayers or appellants accordingly by notice before- - (a) the objection is decided under rule 9; - (b) if the appeal is to be dealt with by the tax board, a decision by the chairperson of the tax board is given under section 114 of the Act; or - (c) if the appeal is to be dealt with by the tax court, the appeal is heard by the tax court.(2) The notice must set out- - (a) the number of and common issues involved in the objections or appeals that the test case is likely to be determinative of; - (b) the question of law or fact or both law and fact that, subject to the augmentation thereof under rule 34, constitute the issues to be determined by the test case; and - (c) the importance of the test case to the administration of the relevant tax Act. - (3) The taxpayers or appellants may within 30 days of delivery of the notice, deliver a notice- - (a) opposing the decision that an objection or appeal is designated as a test case; - (b) opposing the decision that an objection or appeal is stayed pending the final determination of a test case on a similar objection or appeal before the tax court; or - (c) if the objection or appeal is to be stayed, requesting a right of participation in the test case.
+(1) A senior SARS official must upon designating an objection or appeal as a test case or staying a similar objection or appeal by reason of a designation under section 106(6) of the Act, inform the taxpayers or appellants accordingly by notice before-

+- (a) the objection is decided under rule 9; - (b) if the appeal is to be dealt with by the tax board, a decision by the chairperson of the tax board is given under section 114; or - (c) if the appeal is to be dealt with by the tax court, the appeal is heard by the tax court.(2) The notice must set out- - (a) the number of and common issues involved in the objections or appeals that the test case is likely to be determinative of; - (b) the question of law or fact or both law and fact that, subject to the augmentation thereof under rule 34, constitute the issues to be determined by the test case; and - (c) the importance of the test case to the administration of the relevant tax Act.

+(3) The taxpayer or appellant concerned may within 30 days of delivery of the notice, deliver a notice-

-which notice must set out the grounds of opposition or for participation, as the case may be.
+- (a) opposing the decision that an objection or appeal is designated as a test case; - (b) opposing the decision that an objection or appeal is stayed pending the final determination of a test case on a similar objection or appeal before the tax court; or - (c) if the objection or appeal is to be stayed, requesting a right of participation in the test case, which notice must set out the grounds of opposition or for participation, as the case may be.

-- (4) If no notice under subrule (3) is received by SARS, the designation of the test case or suspension of the objection or appeal by reason of the designation is regarded as final. - (5) Within 30 days after receipt of the notice under subrule (3) a senior SARS official may- - (a) withdraw the decision to select the objection or appeal as test case or to stay the objection or appeal pending the outcome of a test case; - (b) agree that a taxpayer or appellant requesting participation may do so; or - (c) apply to the tax court under Part F for an order under rule 52- - (i) that the objection or appeal be selected as test case;
+(4) If no notice under subrule (3) is received by SARS, the designation of the test case or suspension of the objection or appeal by reason of the designation is regarded as final.

+(5) Within 30 days after receipt of a notice under subrule (3) a senior SARS official may-